pxbao-itus/phan-xuan-bao/README.md

 - 🧩 I'm interested in mobile develop such as React Native framework or web develop like .NET, JAVA.
 - 📦 About business analysis, I have some skills  like drawing BPMN model, getting requirements, business modeling, database modeling, executing database.
 - 🪟 About programming, some skills such as mobile programming using React Native, web programming using .NET, JAVA, and Javascript.
-- 🤙 For more information, you can contact by some channle below:
+- 🤙 For more information, you can contact by some channel below:
      - 📞 Phone: 0388262676
      - ✉️ Email: pxbao.itus@gmail.com
      - 🙎‍♂️ Facebook: [Phan Bao](https://facebook.com/pxbao.cake)